CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    * The `--workers` option sets the number of worker nodes to launch to run this workflow, otherwise `wcm.py` will use a heuristic.
 Use `--workers 0` (or `-w0`) if you don't want to launch worker nodes yet.
+   * Use the `--dump` option to dump the workflow definition as a YAML file for review _instead of_ uploading it to the LaunchPad.
+   * After `wcm.py` uploads the workflow, you can close the `mongo-ssh.sh` ssh tunnel or leave it open for interactive commands like `lpad get_fws`.
    * Use the `gce` command to launch (more) workers when you want.
-This is especially useful after a task failure if the workers timed out and shut down by the time you upload a fixed `"$USER-wcm-runtime"` Docker Image.
+     **Tip:** Launching workers via the `gce` command is especially useful after a task failure if the workers timed out and shut down by the time you upload a fixed `"$USER-wcm-runtime"` Docker Image.
-   * Use the `--dump` option to dump the workflow definition as a YAML file for review _instead of_ uploading it to the LaunchPad.
-   * After `wcm.py` uploads the workflow, you can quit the `mongo-ssh.sh` tunnel or leave it open for interactive commands like `lpad get_fws`.

 ## Watch it run